 None of this is to say that you absolutely need an ultra-expensive pair of headphones.
 Most good studio headphones hover around 30-70Ω.
 Roughly speaking, anything between 80-100Ω will start getting into amp-worthy territory.
 If you start getting into 100Ω or more, you’ll definitely need an amp.

 As I mentioned before, investing in multiple headphones will certainly give you a good head start.
 Spending a good amount of time researching all of the studio headphones on the market would be a good idea.
+Don’t forget about in-ear monitors either.
+They can certainly be useful in a home studio environment as well.

 Companies like Audio-Technica, Beyerdynamics, Sennheiser, Sony, and Pioneer are all good places to start.
 Remember, each set of headphones will have their own frequency response and other traits to them.
 Therefore, it’d be smart to find exactly what stands out to you the most.